Landlords - Protection Information

 Many landlords have also felt the impact of the pandemic, as tenants became unable to pay all or part of their rents.

-These laws apply to homeowners and landlords with four (4) or fewer properties, whether those properties are owner-occupied or not, and who have had difficulty making mortgage payments because of COVID-19.
+Mortgage Forbearance protections apply to homeowners and landlords with four (4) or fewer properties, whether those properties are owner-occupied or not, and who have had difficulty making mortgage payments because of COVID-19.

 Homeowner and small landlords should contact their mortgage servicer – the company they send their mortgage payment to – for options that may be available.
 Financial institutions are required by federal law to know what entity owns the mortgage loans they service.
 When you contact your servicer to request payment relief, you should ask whether your mortgage is federally-backed (owned or guaranteed by a federal mortgage agency such as Fannie Mae, Freddie Mac, the Federal Housing Administration, or the Veterans Administration) or non-federally-backed.